The Secret of Viral Ideas

 All of a sudden, it became clear to marketers that top of line CRMs were insufficient.
 Marketers could educate each other what inbound marketing was - the phrase itself implied the existence of outbound marketing, and the natural desirability one over the other was obvious but not too obvious.
 It allowed people to carve out sections of the new real estate created, benefiting them but also growing the entire category.

 You see this a lot with books as well.
 Taleb popularized the idea of the Black Swan.
 Seth Godin made a career out of unforgettable imagery with Purple Cow.
 Of course, we don’t have to stick to the color gimmick: Peter Drucker brought the Effective Executive in vogue, James Carse wants us to play Infinite Games, and Robert Kiyosaki, despite his 4 word book title, tellingly sells his idea at RichDad.com.
-Amazon is the Everything Store, Facebook is the Social Network.
+You are part of the Pepsi Generation, McDonald’s reminds you you’re Loving It, Amazon is the Everything Store, Facebook is the Social Network.
 Techbros are particularly fond of the Miracle Morning and VGR’s Premium Mediocre.
 Even as you read this, people are enthusiastically telling their friends about the benefits of Radical Candor and Digital Minimalism, the threats of Surveillance Capitalism, and making themselves better via Atomic Habits.
 Kanye literally began his career with Two Words.